MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/locale-functions.md

 ### <a name="parameters"></a>Parametreler

 *Loc*\
-Bir modelin varlığı için sınanacak yerel ayar.
+Bir fason varlığı için test edilecek yerel.

 ### <a name="return-value"></a>Dönüş Değeri

-yerel ayarın için test edilen modeli varsa **doğru** ; değilse **yanlış** .
+yerel yüz için test varsa **doğrudur;** **false** yanlış değilse.

 ### <a name="remarks"></a>Açıklamalar

-Şablon işlevi, mevcut değilse oluşturulacak özel durumdan kaçınmak için `use_facet` çağrılmadan önce, zorunlu olmayan modellerin bir yerel ayarda listelenip listelenmediğini denetlemek için yararlıdır.
+Şablon işlevi, zorunlu olmayan fatların yoksa atılacak özel `use_facet` durumlardan kaçınmak için çağrılmadan önce bir yerel alanda listelenip listelenmediğini denetlemek için yararlıdır.

 ### <a name="example"></a>Örnek